bistace/cahier/README.md

 - **Management**:
   - `d`: Delete entry
   - `a`: Annotate entry
+  - `b`: Save selected command as a snippet
   - `J` / `K`: Move entry up/down
+- **Snippets**:
+  - `S`: Open the snippet browser
+  - In the snippet browser, `s` sends the selected snippet back to the REPL
 - **Execution**: `s` to send command to REPL
 - **Quit**: `q`

+When creating a snippet, Cahier opens a popup in the editor where you can set:
+- `name`
+- `description`
+- `scope` (`project` or `global`)
+- `tags`

+`project` snippets are stored with the current Cahier notebook. `global` snippets are stored in a shared Cahier database under your home directory and can be reused from other projects.

 ## Configuration